-The 2018 midterm elections will receive close analysis from many angles.
-This unique Dialogue focuses on the ways faith communities and their beliefs and values contributed to the outcomes and are helping shape the political and religious direction of our nation.
+The 2018 midterm elections received close analysis from many angles.
+This unique Dialogue focused on the ways faith communities and their beliefs and values contributed to the outcomes and are helping shape the political and religious direction of our nation.

-A panel of experts will look at who won and lost and why, focusing on the roles faith, religious voters, and faith communities played in the outcomes.
-They will also explore the context, opportunities, and challenges Catholics, evangelicals, and other religious groups face in the current environment of political polarization, ecclesial scandal, and overall neglect of issues related to the poor, immigrants, and the vulnerable.
+A panel of experts looked at who won and lost and why, focusing on the roles faith, religious voters, and faith communities played in the outcomes.
+They also explored the context, opportunities, and challenges Catholics, evangelicals, and other religious groups face in the current environment of political polarization, ecclesial scandal, and overall neglect of issues related to the poor, immigrants, and the vulnerable.

-This Dialogue and series is co-sponsored by the Initiative on Catholic Social Thought and Public Life and the Institute of Politics and Public Service at Georgetown University and is supported by the Democracy Fund.
+This Dialogue and series was co-sponsored by the Initiative on Catholic Social Thought and Public Life and the Institute of Politics and Public Service at Georgetown University and was supported by the Democracy Fund.

 Robert Costa is a national political reporter for the Washington Post and moderator of Washington Week on PBS.
 He traveled across the country covering the presidential campaign of Donald Trump for the 2016 election.